“Hubby Put His Mum’s Name on His House”: Divorcee Gives Alleged Reason for Marriage Breakup

 Source: UGC

-In an interview with DJ Nyaami on SVTV Africa, Maame Esi said her ex-husband failed to pay any bills or provide financially for the home.
+In an interview with DJ Nyaami on SVTV Africa, Maame Esi claimed her ex-husband allegedly failed to pay any bills or provide financially for the home.

-The woman added that she had to quit nursing school so she could work for money and take care of her children because her husband at the time was not financially supportive.
+The woman claimed that she had to quit nursing school so she could work for money and take care of her children because her husband at the time was ostensibly not financially supportive.

 Read also

-She said that made her upset and confirmed to her that she was married to a mummy's boy.
+She said that made her upset and confirmed to her that she was married to what she described as a "mummy's boy".
 Maame Esi packed her bags and went to stay with her family in a different state so she could be emotionally stable.

 After a while, she divorced her husband, moved on to live in a different state and said she is happy as a single mother.